How To Stay Safe In Your Caravan

 Know Your Towing Capacity:

 This is caravan safety 101.
 Before you buy your caravan or tow your van with a different vehicle, consider whether your towing vehicle is properly equipped to safely tow your van.
+Check out our towing calculator here to find out.
 You should find out the towing capacity of your towing vehicle, as specified by the vehicle manufacturer, AND the maximum carrying capacity of your caravan, which is the aggregated trailer mass (ATM) specified by the caravan manufacturer.

 The loaded mass of your caravan (when packed and ready to go) must not exceed the following: